gcallah/work/chaps/nnlt.md

 for whom the goods are goods.
-Such openness would be blocked were reason's categorical openness to be fettered by desire, and so the foundational norm of morality may be understood, as it was by classical moral theorists, as "Follow right reason" (Boyle, 2013).
-One can also identify at least as an ideal the state of affairs that would be willed by an agent who willed only in accordance with right reason: an ideal of integral human fulfillment among all persons.
-Moral choices could then be governed by consideration of which options were and were not in line with right reason and integral human fulfillment.
-NNL theorists articulate the first principle of morality so understood as "In voluntarily acting for human goods and avoiding what is opposed to them, one ought to choose and otherwise will those and only those possibilities whose willing is compatible with a will toward integral human fulfillment" (Grisez, Finnis, and Boyle, 1987).
+Such openness would be blocked were reason's categorical openness to be fettered by desire, and so the foundational norm of morality may be understood, as it was by classical moral theorists, as "Follow right reason."^9^ One can also identify at least as an ideal the state of affairs that would be willed by an agent who willed only in accordance with right reason: an ideal of integral human fulfillment among all persons.
+Moral choices could then be guided by consideration of which options were and were not in line with right reason and integral human fulfillment.
+NNL theorists articulate the first principle of morality so understood as "In voluntarily acting for human goods and avoiding what is opposed to them, one ought to choose and otherwise will those and only those possibilities whose willing is compatible with a will toward integral human fulfillment."^10^

 This first principle of morality remains to be specified in a set of general norms that then can play a more substantive role in practical deliberations.
-So, for example, NNL theorists argue that some action types are such as to be reasonably judged *always morally impermissible*, namely, when the action is such as to include intended damage or destruction to an instance of a human good (Finnis, 1991).
-Intended killing of a suffering patient for the sake of relief of his suffering is morally wrong, for example, since it is a violation of this norm.
+So, for example, NNL theorists argue that some action types are such as to be reasonably judged *always morally impermissible*, namely, when the action is such as to include intended damage or destruction to an instance of a human good.^11^ Intended killing of a suffering patient for the sake of relief of his suffering is morally wrong, for example, since it is a violation of this norm.

-A second general norm concerns fairness: one should not let the distribution of burdens and benefits that result from one's actions to be determined by feelings that are not in accordance with reason.
+A second general norm concerns fairness: one should not let the distribution of burdens and benefits that result from one's actions be determined by feelings that are not in accordance with reason.
 To accept benefits from an action while shifting burdens onto those who will gain nothing, for example, is often a failure of fairness.
-This norm is at the heart of many, though not all, considerations of justice, and thus obviously is of political and well as personal importance (Finnis, 2011, 106-109).
+This norm is at the heart of many, though not all, considerations of justice, and thus obviously is of political and well as personal importance.^12^

 Two other norms are of relevance to the discussion of the good of work.
 The first concerns the structure of an agent's life.
 Reasonable pursuit